French Vacation Tips

 Start Your Journey in Marseille and Avignon

 Fly into Marseille, a vibrant Mediterranean city with excellent connections to Provence.
 From there, head to Avignon to marvel at the stunning Papal Palace.
-Keep in mind, access can be tricky as the entrance involves about 30 steps—calling ahead (04 32 74 32 74) to check lift availability for those with reduced mobility is recommended.
+Keep in mind, access can be tricky as the entrance involves about 30 steps.
+(There is a lift for the 1st floor)

 Next Stop: Lyon and Fourvière Hill